wesovilabs/orion/docs/_gettingstarted/usage.md

 ---
 <link rel="stylesheet" href="../../assets/css/custom.css">

-# orion-cli
+# orion

-orion-cli is the command line interface for orion.
+orion is the command line interface for orion.
 Since the tool is still in progress new command will be available in short time.
-So far, we can use `orion-cli lint` and `orion-cli lint`.
+So far, we can use `orion lint` and `orion lint`.

-## orion-cli help
+## orion help

 Help about any command.
 Additionally, we can show the help of a specific command:

-- `orion-cli help lint`
+- `orion help lint`
-- `orion-cli help run`
+- `orion help run`

-## orion-cli lint
+## orion lint

 Verify the content of the input file is correctly written.

 Available flags:
 - `--input`: Path of input file.

-## orion-cli run
+## orion run

 Execute the scenarios in the provided input file.